Arakruz/Pomodoro-Timer/README.md

 - [X] As a user, I want to add a focus timer to my focus session.
 - [X] As a user, I want to add a short break timer to my focus session.
 - [X] As a user, I want to add a long break timer to my focus session.
-- [ ] As a user, I want to add the number of cycles for this session (a total of 4 focus timers and their respective breaks).

 ##### Removing and editing current information
 - [X] As a user, I want to remove a focus session from my sessions list.